User-Defined Literals Basics

 using namespace mylib::literals;

-UDL combined with constexpr enables pure compile-time unit conversion, which is one of its most powerful features.
-Always mark literal operators as constexpr—this way, 1000_ms gets optimized into a constant by the compiler, with zero runtime overhead:
+User-defined literals combined with constexpr allow for purely compile-time unit conversion.
+This is one of their most powerful features.
+We must mark the literal operator as constexpr.
+This way, 500_ms is optimized by the compiler into a constant, resulting in zero runtime overhead:

 constexpr Milliseconds operator""_ms(unsigned long long v) {